seominjoon/geosolver/README.md

 will print out `None`.

 Note that you can use `q1 = x == 5` instead of `vh.apply('Equals', x, 5)`.
 Other operators such as <, >, +, *, -, /, ** (power) are supported as well.
+Geometric relations, such as *Perpendicular*, *Tangent*, etc., require `vh.apply` to be used.
+For a complete list of usable relations, refer to `geosolver.ontology.ontology_semantics` (To be updated soon!).